Startups: From Solo to Multiplayer, From ad-hoc to Systematic

 • Over-protection: To ensure that a startup can function without the support of the Venture Studio, Studios setup an active program to help founders establish in-house functionalities for when they leave the umbrella of the studio.

 • Team breakdown: founder teams can fall apart with devastating consequences as arguments about equity split become toxic.
 Venture Studios are particularly exposed to this risk but can mitigate it by guiding teams to explore critical alignment questions in a structured process.
-Additionally, mechanisms such as Dynamic Equity (aka Sweat Equity - equity is not split in advance but allocated dynamically based on labour, assets, and capita invested) can help mitigate (more on this further below).
+Additionally, mechanisms such as Dynamic Equity (aka Sweat Equity - equity is not split in advance but allocated dynamically based on labor, assets, and capita invested) can help mitigate (more on this further below).

 • Cash flow: venture studios require significant funding to keep operating for years before a successful exit.
 To address this, some Studios diversify by running a product or development agency that provides cashflow, others start by building cashflow-generating businesses before going for growth ventures that can exit.